Qiskit/RFCs/0030-simple-classical-representations.md

 ## Alternative Approaches

+### Reuse of `ParameterExpression`

+We have talked about using the existing `ParameterExpression` before, for this.
+This poses several problems, because overloading it from its current use as a _compile-time_ stand-in for unknown values to involve arbitrary _run-time_ expressions opens the door for many errors where those two domains don't fully align.
+`ParameterExpression` is also build on `sympy`/`symengine`, which don't have any sort of rigorous type system for us to use.
+We would have to hack one on top of them, which would make a lot more of the manipulation interfaces around these types far more complex to use.
+These also perform (by default) aggressive simplifications based on arithmetic operations on the reals; this does not translate cleanly to storing operations on mixed types, or having casts from one type to another, and so on.

+### Reuse of `classicalfunction.BooleanExpression`

+This type is somewhat more similar to the immediate goals of this PR, but it:

+- has hard requirements on being a Python AST walker, which hurts ergonomics for construction of simple conditions (see next comment, and the "call" syntax to apply to given objects would need to implemented still);
+- relies on `tweedledum`, which is unmaintained (which is why `qiskit.circuit.classicalfunction` is pending complete removal from Terra);
+- cannot easily allow dynamic construction of conditions, since it relies on being a static analyser.

+It is also currently only defined for bit types, not the integer types we need for `ClassicalRegister` (despite the existence of `Int2`).
+This possibly could be extended, but the other points above are enough reason to dismiss this.

 ### AST-visitor builder interface

 The stage-2 builder interface for the expression syntax given above had a problem that Python does not allow classes to override the behaviour of binary Boolean operations.